srome/srome.github.io/_posts/2024-02-26-CUPED-with-Multiple-Covariates-and-A-Simpler-Delta-Method-Calculation.md

+### Detour on Gauss-Markov

-## Wait?
+Wait?
 Why are they equal?
 So, there was a little gap in the logic above.
 I did not mention why those two values should be equal in the first place, but I showed it happens in this case.
 It is actually due to the [Gauss-Markov Theorem](https://en.wikipedia.org/wiki/Gauss%E2%80%93Markov_theorem), which states that under a few assumptions on the data distribution, the ordinary least squares (OLS) estimator is unbiased and has the smallest variance.

 Let's play that back to really grok it.
 I was coming up with a linear estimate for $$Y$$, in terms of a linear combination $$Y_{cv}$$ (so a linear estimator), and I was solving explicitly for coefficients ($$\theta$$) which minimized the variance.
 Since $$Y$$ _is_ already a linear combination, the OLS estimator will recover the coefficients of $$Y$$.
 Gauss-Markov says that the OLS solution is the _unique_ "best linear unbiased estimator", and so solving for a variance minimizing linear combination ($$Y_{cv}$$) another way will still yield the same coefficients.